Analytics206/arxiv_pipeline/README.md

 ## 2. Managing Pipeline Service Containers
    * pipelines do not have to run in order if you have previously run them or starting where you left off
    * recommended to run them in order for processing new papers
+   * manual services (Jupyter, Kafka, etc.) are only started when needed with the `--profile manual` flag
   ### a.
 Run sync_mongodb pipeline to fetch papers from ArXiv API and store in MongoDB:
   ```bash
   # Run the sync-mongodb pipeline container